Giftbit/lightrail-client-java/README.md

 # Lightrail Client Library

 Lightrail is a modern platform for digital account credits, gift cards, promotions, and points (to learn more, visit [Lightrail](https://www.lightrail.com/)).
 Lightrail Client Library is a basic library for developers to easily connect with the Lightrail API using Java.
 If you are looking for specific use cases or other languages, check out [related projects](#related-projects).
+For a complete list of all Lightrail libraries and integratios, check out the [Lightrail Integration page](https://github.com/Giftbit/Lightrail-API-Docs/blob/usecases/Integrations.md).

 ## Features ##

 The following features are supported in this version:

-- Gift Cards: balance check, charge, and fund.
+- Gift Cards: balance-check, charge, and fund.
-- Customer Account Credits: create, retrieve, delete, charge, and fund.
+- Account Credits: create, retrieve, balance-check, charge, and fund.

 Note that the Lightrail API supports many other features and we are working on covering them in this library.
-For a complete list of Lightrail API features check out the [Lightrail API documentation](https://www.lightrail.com/docs/).
-For a list of other Lightrail libraries and integration products, check out the [Lightrail Integration page](https://github.com/Giftbit/Lightrail-API-Docs/blob/usecases/Integrations.md).
+For a complete picture of Lightrail API features check out the [Lightrail API documentation](https://www.lightrail.com/docs/).

 ## Usage ##

 ### Gift Cards

 A Lighrail gift card is a virtual device for issuing gift values.
-Each gift card has a specific currency, a `cardId`, as well as a `code`, which is a unique unguessable alphanumeric character string, usually released to the gift recipient in confidence.
+Each gift card has a specific `currency`, a `cardId`, as well as a `code`, which is a unique unguessable alphanumeric character string, usually released to the gift recipient in confidence.
 The recipient of the gift card can present the `code` to redeem the gift value.
 For further explanation of cards and codes see the [Lightrail API documentation](https://www.lightrail.com/docs/).

 #### Balance Check ####
 For checking the balance of a gift code, depending on your use-case, you can call any of the following methods: